How We Built Gocap, Facilitating Data-Driven Care for Injectable Medicine

 The care map for injectable medicine is complex and includes the patient, their family and caretakers; care providers (doctors, coordinators, and more); payers, and pharmacy.
 In addition to providing data directly to patients, Gocap provided novel data streams to other approved parties in the care map, reducing costs and improving treatment.

-We built Gocap Dash, a web application for care providers that shows population-level stratification, real-time dose information, categorizes patients based on risk, identifies intervention needs, and characterizes correllated behaviors:
+We built Gocap Dash, a web application for care providers that shows population-level stratification, real-time dose information, categorizes patients based on risk, identifies intervention needs, and characterizes correlated behaviors:

 A unique problem: optimizing for fax machines

 Gocap Dash is powerful, but not everyone in the care map could take advantage of that power.
 Hospitals, especially, can be hobbled by red tape or antiquated processes.
 We found that many care providers were stuck using older computers (running Windows XP after its end-of-life), or weren't able to connect to the internet from systems where they handled patient information.
-We discovered that sending patient records over fax was one of the most common methods for transferring and viewing health data.
+We discovered that sending patient records over fax was one of the most common methods for transferring and viewing protected health data.
+Generally, faxing is HIPAA-compliant as it offers end-to-end security.

 To handle this, we implemented PDF exports and direct-to-fax capability.
 Additionally, we optimized the data visualizations in exports to render well in the low-pixel scan area available in a typical fax.